danyi1212/drf-messages/docs/source/usage/get_messages.rst

 due to user logout or ``clearsessions`` command.

 Most of the time this configuration is enough.
-It allows for accessing already seen messages, yet usually does not result in too much messages being stored.
+It allows for accessing already read messages, yet usually does not result in too much messages being stored.

 .. note::
     Make sure to regularly run the ``clearsessions`` command to delete any expired session and clear stale messages.
     See more at the django docs https://docs.djangoproject.com/en/3.1/topics/http/sessions/#clearing-the-session-store

-Additionally, you may want to configure the ``MESSAGE_DELETE_SEEN`` setting to ``True`` at your project's ``settings.py`` file.
+Additionally, you may want to configure the ``MESSAGE_DELETE_READ`` setting to ``True`` at your project's ``settings.py`` file.
-This setting will cause any seen message to be **deleted just after the request is done processing**.
+This setting will cause any read message to be **deleted just after the request is done processing**.

 Another way is to **delete messages manually** in you code.
 This can be done using the QuerySet interface to messages: